onflow/flow-go/pkg/language/docs/language.md

 //
 struct interface Polygon: Shape {}

-// Declare a structure named `Hexagon` that implements the `Polygon` interface
+// Declare a structure named `Hexagon` that implements the `Polygon` interface.
-// This also is required to implement the `Shape` interface, because `Polygon` requires it
+// This also is required to implement the `Shape` interface, because the `Polygon` interface requires it
 //
 struct Hexagon: Polygon {}